jac307/MediaArtTutorials/IARTS1T03/WT-W1.md

 ### Requirements
 - Hand-drawn (preferred) or digital
 - Placement of **only geometric objects**
 - **Minimum 5 shapes, maximum 7 shapes total**
+  *(The floor / ground plane does not count toward this limit.)*
-- Audience position *if there is a stage–audience separation*
+- Audience position only if there is a clear stage–audience separation
-- Your scene should show intentional use of **at least two** of the following:
+- Your scene should show intentional use of **at least two** of the following, clearly labelling when applicable:
   - **Blocking** — where forms are placed
   - **Proxemics** — distance between forms
   - **Levels** — vertical relationships (encouraged)